 Rule 15.
 Parliamentary Procedures.

-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the Convention in all cases to which they are applicable and in which they are not inconsistent with the Constitution and Bylaws of the Democratic Party of Hawai‘i or the Bylaws of the O‘ahu County Democrats.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the Convention in all cases to which they are applicable and in which they are not inconsistent with the Constitution and Bylaws of the Democratic Party of Hawai‘i or the Bylaws of the O‘ahu County Democrats or these standing rules.

 Rule 16.
 Other Procedures.